 It is important that UK Course Leads teach at least one course per year which is held at the RCOG, to keep up to date with any developments.

 An RCOG inspector may attend a course periodically to ensure that standards are maintained.
 If feedback indicates that a course is not delivered to standard, the College is eligible to attend and evaluate the course in question.

 Once an organisation/hospital has been approved, a course pack will be provided with the following information:

 Branding includes use of all RCOG templates and the words ‘RCOG’ in the course title.
 Course certificates will be issued by the RCOG.

-A complete CD-ROM with lecture presentations, videos and additional course requirements will be provided.
+Lecture presentations, videos and additional course requirements will be provided via the RCOG website.

 RCOG franchised courses will be entitled to use specified College marketing opportunities at no charge.
 The advert will include date, venue, course leader and administrative contact free of charge on a selection of RCOG marketing resources, both online and in print.
 Should extra words and display advertisements be required, these may be charged at an agreed rate.

-The Convenors will be expected to inform the RCOG of the minimum number of delegates attending each course.
-Appropriate payment must be made 8 weeks prior to the course.
-Payment for additional delegates can be made to the RCOG following the course and all certificates will be issued following full payment for the course.
-If you do not reach your minimum numbers by the above deadline, you will need to consider cancelling the course.
+The Course Leads will be expected to inform the RCOG of the minimum number of delegates attending each course.
+RCOG will invoice the Centre after the course and payment must be received 30 days after receipt of invoice.
+All certificates will be issued following full payment for the course.
+If you do not reach your minimum numbers 8 week prior to the course, you will need to consider cancelling the course.

 If you have any questions, please email the events team email@example.com or call +44 20 7772 6245.